ext4n/FTPSTLK/README.md

 ## Using <h2>
 1. First you need FTP.
 You can use any free website hosting, for example, Ucoz or https://freewha.com/ or any other hosting service.
 You can find the cheapest, up to $0.3 / month.
 This will also work:)
-2. Get the data from FTP, as well as through the file manager or through the Filezilla program after connecting to FTP, create a folder in the root of the site.
-The name does not matter, the main thing is that it should be in Latin.
-3. The received FTP data must be entered in the program settings.
+2. The received FTP data must be entered in the program settings.
-4. You must specify the address of your site in the format "https://site.com" or "http://site.com".
+3. You must specify the address of your site in the format "https://site.com" or "http://site.com".
-5. Restart Program.
+4. Restart Program.
-6. Select the file on the first tab with saving.
+5. Select the file on the first tab with saving.
 Under each button or input field there is a hint in the form "?", so if something is not clear, you can contact:)
-7. To pump out the save, on the second tab, select the path where to put the saves
+6. To pump out the save, on the second tab, select the path where to put the saves
-8. You can check if everything is ok before downloading.
+7. You can check if everything is ok before downloading.
 The corresponding button is present.
-9. The addition added import/export in the settings.
+8. The addition added import/export in the settings.
 You can import the data of your friends into the program, or export your own and share it in any of the social networks or discord:) Good luck!
 And if there are questions or suggestions, I am ready to listen:)